Bernie Sanders Was Target Of Hostility From Top Officials At ACRONYM, Says Report

 “ACRONYM is thrilled to announce the launch of Shadow, a new technology company that will exist under the ACRONYM umbrella and build accessible technological infrastructure and tools to enable campaigns to better harness, integrate and manage data across the platforms and technologies they all use.”

-Although there is no evidence that candidate preference at ACRONYM or Shadow has any connection to the stalled Iowa results, Buttigieg’s declaration of early victory and his campaign’s reported $42,500 purchase of Shadow’s software-related services last July have raised eyebrows.
+Although Fang noted there is no evidence that candidate preference has any connection to the stalled Iowa results, Buttigieg’s declaration of early victory and his campaign’s reported $42,500 purchase of Shadow’s software-related services last July have raised eyebrows.

 Per The Los Angeles Times, Buttigieg’s campaign claims that the payment went toward a service used to communicate with voters via text message.
 Interestingly, Joe Biden’s campaign also reportedly hired Shadow for text messaging services valued at $1,225 the same month.